That’s right, my friend. No strings attached.

 D. The patient is experiencing diffuse bronchospasm

-It states that the patient has a dull percussion note on the left side, tracheal shift toward the left side, and absent breath sounds on the left side.
-These are all signs of atelectasis!
+It states that she has a dull percussion note on the left side, tracheal shift toward the left side, and absent breath sounds on the left side.
+You needed to recognize that these are all signs of atelectasis.

 So now you have to think, “What would cause atelectasis?”
-In this instance, slippage of the endotracheal tube into the right mainstem bronchus would be the most likely cause left-sided atelectasis.
+In this instance, it’s most likely that the endotracheal tube has slipped into the right mainstem bronchus which has caused left-sided atelectasis.

 Diffuse bronchospasm would cause bilateral wheezing and a left-sided pneumothorax would cause a hyperresonant percussion note, not a dull percussion note.
-So we know that there can only be one correct answer, and it’s C.
+So by breaking down the question, you can easily determine that the correct answer has to be C.

 The correct answer is: C. The endotracheal tube is in the right mainstem bronchus

-7. A 63-year-old female patient is receiving pressure controlled A/C mechanical ventilation.
-Which of the following changes would occur if her compliance were to decrease?
+7. A 63-year-old female patient is intubated and receiving mechanical ventilation in the pressure controlled A/C mode.
+If the patient’s compliance were to decrease, which of the following would you expect to occur?

 A. Her delivered volume will decrease